markkolich/kolich-httpclient4-closure/README.md

 This library supports two mechanisms for making HTTP requests:

-* <a href="#synchronous-blocking">Synchronous (blocking)</a> &ndash; Uses **httpclient-4.2.1** under-the-hood.
+* <a href="#synchronous-blocking">Synchronous (blocking)</a> &ndash; Uses *httpclient-4.2.1* under-the-hood.
-* <a href="#asynchronous-non-blocking">Asynchronous (non-blocking)</a> &ndash; Uses **httpasyncclient-4.0-beta3** under-the-hood.
+* <a href="#asynchronous-non-blocking">Asynchronous (non-blocking)</a> &ndash; Uses *httpasyncclient-4.0-beta3* under-the-hood.

 For most applications, the synchronous `HttpClient` closure is acceptable &mdash; the thread making the request will block, waiting for the request to complete before continuing.
-However, if you are building a highly scalable, asynchronous, non-blocking application or API, then the asynchronous `HttpAsyncClient` closure is likely a better choice.
+However, if you are building a highly scalable, non-blocking application or API, then the asynchronous `HttpAsyncClient` closure is likely a better fit.

 ## Overview

-As is, using `HttpClient` or `HttpAsyncClient` directly is often cumbersome for vanilla `HEAD`, `GET`, `POST`, `PUT` and `DELETE` requests.
+Using `HttpClient` or `HttpAsyncClient` directly is often cumbersome for vanilla `HEAD`, `GET`, `POST`, `PUT` and `DELETE` requests.
 For example, it often takes multiple lines of boiler plate Java to send a simple `GET` request, check the resulting status code, read a response (if any), and release the connection back into the connection pool.

 In *most* implementations, the typical `HttpClient` or `HttpAsyncClient` usage pattern almost always involves: